dschuchardt/FetchRewards/README.md

 5) This web service is for transactions for one user.
 It is assumed that authentication is handled elsewhere

-Required software to run this project (Windows or Mac):
+Required software to run this project (Windows):
 1) Download this repository to your machine and take note of the file location
+    - click the green "Code" dropdown button and select "Download Zip"
 2) Install Java JDK 17 for Windows, select: https://download.oracle.com/java/17/archive/jdk-17.0.5_windows-x64_bin.exe
     - Click the downloaded file to run the installer
     - Note the installation location, by default the location is: C:\Program Files\Java\jdk-17.0.5